zstorc/ecology-manuscript/README.md

-# Code repository for the paper "Interannual variation in climate is a causal mechanism underlying year effects in community assembly"
+# Code repository for the manuscript entitled 'NATURAL VARIATION IN PLANTING-YEAR CLIMATE EXPLAINS VARIATION IN DEVELOPING FLORISTIC COMPOSITION OF RESTORED PRAIRIE' published in Journal of Applied Ecology.

 Zachary Storc, University of Kansas;
 Kathryn D. Eckhoff, Northern Arizona University;